 1988 Pontiac Firebird.
 When I traded in my last Volkswagen van (yes, it’ll be my last) I decided on something entirely different — a 1988 Pontiac Firebird.
 Of all the cars I owned, this one was perhaps the first since those heady days as a teenager with a new driver’s license that actually brought me pleasure in driving — at least while it ran.
 It was the first sporty car I’d ever owned (we won’t count the Fiat Spyder which gave me a generous 100 miles before expiring), but after about a year it developed a flattened cam and had to be sold to a mechanic who actually could afford to rebuild the engine.

 1997 Pontiac Sunfire.
 This was my eldest son’s car which we got when he was 16 and shortly after the Firebird bit the big one.
 It served him all through high school, college, and a few years afterward.
 Finally tiring of it, he gave it to me.
-I have been driving it now for several years and so far have no complaints.
-In terms of reliability it is ranking very close to that of my old Dodge Colt (he says as he knocks on wood).
+I drove it for several years and had planned to make it my last car, but after it broke down one day when my wife was a passenger, I was coerced into getting a newer vehicle.
+I gave the Sunfire to a friend in Bloomington, and last I heard it is still running great.
+In terms of reliability this car ranks very close to that of my old Dodge Colt.

 1995 Vokswagen Passat.
 Originally my middle son’s chariot, it got handed down to my youngest after it continued hemorraging coolant on a perpetual basis.
 Besides the “normal” electrical problems that are characteristic of VWs and which basically require ceremonial dancing around the vehicle to correct, this car was a major pain in the wallet almost since we got it.
 If nothing else, it served to convince me never to buy another Volkswagen.